Wake Up. You Are NOT IMPORTANT TO OTHER PEOPLE

 shocked2Shocking news: The most important person in every conversation is the other person and NOT YOU.

-How important are you are to the other person?
-(Include your spouse in your consideration to this question.)
+How important are you to the other person?
+(Include your spouse in your consideration of this question.)

-SPOILER ALERT: Nothing you say is important to them because they are only interested in what they want or what they have to say.
+SPOILER ALERT: Nothing you say is important to them because they are only interested in what they want or have to say.

-You may be thinking, “But Coach Colle, what I have to offer is valuable and I’m trying to sell them what I have.”
+You may think, “But Coach Colle, what I have to offer is valuable, and I’m trying to sell them what I have.”

-My response, “Yes.
-It’s valuable to YOU, but it doesn’t hold the same value to THEM.”
+My response was, “Yes.
+It’s valuable to YOU but doesn’t hold the same value to THEM.”

-• Try this: When you speak to someone, see their face with a spotlight shining brightly on it the entire time.
+• Try this: When you speak to someone, see their face with a spotlight shining brightly all the time.
 Your ONLY job is to listen to them with rapt attention and great care to see if there is a way you can help them reach their outcomes and leverage your resources at the same time.

 illustration of cartoon businessman with spotlight winner in success concept